Front stability of infinitely steep travelling waves in population biology: Mathematical Model

 \subsection{Two--dimensional Porous-Fisher-Stefan model}

-To explore stability of travelling wave solutions of the PFS model we need to re--cast the reaction--diffusion equation on a 2D domain $\Omega (t)$, with a moving boundary, $\partial \Omega (t)$.
+To explore stability of travelling wave solutions of the PFS model we first re--cast the reaction--diffusion equation on a 2D domain $\Omega (t)$, with a moving boundary, $\partial \Omega (t)$.
 Within this context the non-dimensional 2D PFS model can be written as

 where $U$ is the initial population density, $\mathcal{V}$ is the normal velocity of the interface, $\kappa$ is a constant that determines the speed of the moving boundary, and $m > 0$ is the exponent associated with the power law nonlinear diffusivity.
 Note that Equations (\ref{Eq:PFS})--(\ref{Eq:PFS MovingBC}) are identical to the mathematical model studied by Fadai~\cite{Fadai2020} when $m=1$ and $u(x,y,t)$ depends only on $x$ and $t$.
 Therefore, we view Equations (\ref{Eq:PFS})--(\ref{Eq:PFS MovingBC}) as a relatively straightforward extension of Fadai's model.
 The main implication of the generalisations introduced here is that the boundary fixing transformation used by Fadai to solve the 1D time--dependent PDE model is not applicable in 2D.
-Later in Section \ref{Sec:NumericalMethod} we will describe how to solve this 2D time--dependent PDE model using a level--set method.
+Later in Section \ref{Sec:NumericalMethod} we will describe how to solve this 2D time--dependent PDE model using a level--set method~\cite{Sethian1999,Osher2003,Tam2023}.

 Note that the moving boundary condition, Equation (\ref{Eq:PFS MovingBC}), indicates that the front velocity is proportional to $u^m \nabla u$, and we have $u=0$ on the moving boundary, $\partial \Omega (t)$.
-Therefore, if $\mathcal{V}$ is finite, the gradient of $u$ at the moving boundary will be infinite, as illustrated schematically in Figure \ref{Fig1}(d) and established mathematically by Fadai~\cite{Fadai2020}.
+Therefore, if $\mathcal{V}$ is finite, the gradient of $u$ at the moving boundary will be infinite, as illustrated schematically in Figure \ref{Fig1}(d) and established mathematically by Fadai~\cite{Fadai2020} for $m=1$.
 To deal with this complication numerically we introduce a transformation $\phi=u^{m+1}$ to give

 which avoids the indeterminate form of Equation (\ref{Eq:PFS MovingBC}).
 Therefore, we will solve Equations (\ref{Eq:PFS})--(\ref{Eq:PFS MovingBC}) by working in the transformed $\phi$ variable and solving Equations (\ref{Eq:PFSphi})--(\ref{Eq:PFSphi MovingBC}) before applying the inverse transform $u = \phi^{1/(m+1)}$ to give $u$.
 We now present details of a level--set numerical method to achieve this.